-- At the time of award activation, the applicant must hold a post-baccalaureate Ph.D. degree or equivalent, or a doctoral-level clinical degree, such as M.D., D.O., D.V.M., Pharm.D., D.D.S., Dr.Ph, Ph.D. in nursing, public health, or other clinical health science, or equivalent clinical health science doctoral student who seeks research training with a mentor prior to embarking upon a research career. - At the time of award activation, the awardee may not be pursuing a doctoral degree. - At the time of award activation, the applicant may have no more than five years of research training or experience since obtaining a post-baccalaureate doctoral-level degree (excluding clinical training). - The awardee will be expected to devote at least 80 percent of full-time work either to research or to activities pursuant to independent research (instead of administrative, clinical duties that are not an integral part of the research training program or teaching responsibilities). - This award is not intended for individuals of faculty rank.
+- At the time of award activation, the applicant must hold a post-baccalaureate Ph.D. degree or equivalent, or a doctoral-level clinical degree such as M.D., D.O., D.V.M., Pharm.D., D.D.S., Dr.Ph, Ph.D. in nursing, public health, or other clinical health science. - At the time of award activation, the awardee may not be pursuing a doctoral degree. - At the time of award activation, the applicant may have no more than five years of research training or experience since obtaining a post-baccalaureate doctoral-level degree (excluding clinical training). - The awardee will be expected to devote at least 80 percent of full-time work either to research or to activities pursuant to independent research (instead of administrative, clinical duties that are not an integral part of the research training program or teaching responsibilities).

+- This award is not intended for individuals of faculty rank.
 Exceptions: - M.D. or M.D./Ph.D. with clinical responsibilities who needs instructor or similar title to see patients, but who will devote at least 80% full-time to research training. - R.N./Ph.D. with clinical appointment.
 Awardee will be expected to devote his/her time to research or activities directly related to the development into an independent researcher.
 All other eligibility criteria apply.

-Sponsor/Mentor
+Mentor/Mentor